vritvo/henge_finder/ROAD_HIGHLIGHTING_README.md

 ### Common Issues

 1. **No Streets Highlighted**: Check if alignment tolerance is too strict or if no streets meet the length/type criteria
-2. **Slow Loading**: Large cities may take time to load; consider using preprocessed data
+2. **Slow Loading**: Large cities may take time to load; data is cached for faster subsequent loads
 3. **Missing Streets**: Some areas may have incomplete OpenStreetMap data
 4. **Performance Issues**: Reduce the number of visible streets by increasing minimum length or limiting road types